Global Cultures and Languages Department (GCL)

 Teaching World Languages: Design and Application

 This course, taken concurrently with a Field II experience course, is designed to prepare students with the knowledge and skills necessary to succeed as professional world language educators.
-As the second course in the program's two-course methods sequence, this course will prepare students to design and implement effective world language lessons.
-Students will connect theory to practice by engaging in applied activities related to lesson and task design, teaching demonstrations, formative assessment, technology integration, and other practical methods.
+As the second course in the program's two-course methods sequence, this course prepares students to design and implement effective world language lessons.
+Students connect theory to practice by engaging in applied activities related to lesson and task design, teaching demonstrations, formative assessment, technology integration, and other practical methods.
 Prerequisite: GCL 300 or EDS 402; concurrent enrollment with GCL 320 or EDS 446; admission to teacher education; junior standing.
 Offered Fall.

 Hmong Courses